metablaster/WindowsFirewallRuleset/README.md

 Scripts are executed by administrator on management computer, and firewall is then deployed to or configured on multiple server computers simultaneously.

-At the moment the following rudimentary remoting capabilities are implemented:
+At the moment the following remoting capabilities are implemented:

 1. Automatic creation of PS and CIM sessions
 2. Drilling registry remotely
 3. Configuring WinRM service
 4. Establishing encrypted session to remote host
 5. Gethering information about remote computers
+6. Deploying firewall to single remote computer on same subnet that is not part of domain

 For implementation details see `Modules\Ruleset.Remote` module